-A Title IX Faculty Hearing Board shall be formed consisting of three faculty selected by the Committee of Six from among the faculty elected to the Committee on Adjudication.
+A Title IX Faculty Hearing Board shall be formed consisting of three faculty selected by the Faculty Executive Committee from among the faculty elected to the Committee on Adjudication.
 The Title IX Faculty Hearing Board will select its own chair.
 The Title IX Faculty Hearing Board is charged with making a determination on responsibility.